-Coming from the customers point of view, having content that precisely understands what the consumer wants to see.
+Coming from the customer’s point of view, having content that precisely understands what the consumer wants to see.
 Then provide it to them.
 This is true on both the desktop and the mobile side of things.
-The times of making content to fill a page is over as it should have been for years.
+The times of making content to fill a page are over as it should have been for years.

 Content that your company is producing, needs to resonate with your audience, make an impression and in the end drive them towards a call to action, which will hopefully lead to a conversion.